One tiny letter can turn a perfectly normal English word into something surprisingly confusing: acception or exception?

-However, one is extremely common in modern English, while the other is rare and used mainly in linguistic discussions.
+Here’s the twist: exception is common in everyday English, while acception is rare and mainly appears in specialized linguistic or historical contexts.

 Acception and exception are different words.